Preventing Hand Ligament Injury in the Workplace

 In the event of an injury, you need to act quickly.
 Move the injured worker to a safe location and try to determine exactly what’s wrong.
 Once you know the injury, you can take action.
 Minor pain might only require first aid, but something more serious may call for a trip to the emergency room, which could lead to hand surgery.

 Injured employees should immediately report the injury to their employer.
-They should include any and all information relevant to the injury, including the day it happened, the type of injury, and how and where it occurred.
+They should include any and all information relevant to the injury, including the day it happened, the type of injury as well as how and where it occurred.

 The claim then goes through a process on the carrier end, which you can learn more about in this 7 steps of the workers’ comp claims process post.
 Throughout the entire process, the claims adjuster will work with the injured worker to coordinate proper medical treatments and ensure the timely payment of benefits.